 The Arts and Religion academic concentration falls within the Department of Historical and Cultural Studies in Religion.
 Students and faculty join with colleagues from a wide range of areas of study for departmental colloquia, events, and other learning opportunities.

-Engaging the Extra-Textual (3 units) Instructed by Dr. Kathryn Barush - available SPRING 2021
+Marian Art (3 units) Instructed by Dr. Kathryn Barush

-More than Words: Preaching through Art (1.5 units) Instructed by Dr. Sharon Jacobs (PSR)
+More than Words: Preaching Through Art (1.5 units) Instructed by Dr. Sharon Jacobs

 The Genesis of Buddhist Art (3 units) Instructed by Dr. Dessi Vendova

-Race, Religion, and the Literature of the African Diaspora (3 units) Instructed by May Kosba, Christian Suba, and Dr. Devin Zuber
+Conversion and Literature (3 units) Instructed by Dr. Devin Zuber

-Religion & Literature (3 units) Instructed by Dr. Devin Zuber
+Mariology in Dialogue (3 units) Instructed by Dr. Thomas Cattoi

 Certificate in the Arts & Religion